Summary

 Making a complaint

 We will investigate and attempt to resolve your complaint in accordance with the Act.
-If you are not satisfied with the outcome of this process, then you may contact the OAIC.
+If you are not satisfied with the outcome of this process, you may contact the OAIC.

-Information processing for data subjects in the European Economic Area (“EEA”)
+Information processing for data subjects in the European Economic Area (EEA)

-• to update your Personal Information;
+- we update your Personal Information

-• for any other uses identified at the time of collecting your Personal Information.
+- for any other uses identified at the time of collecting your Personal Information.

 If you have given consent to our use of your Personal Information for a specific purpose, you can change your mind at any time, but this will not affect any processing that has already taken place.
-You have the right to object to the use of your information, but this may mean that the Services might no longer be available to you.
+You have the right to object to the use of your information, but this may mean that the Services may no longer be available to you.